Membership Inference Attacks against Diffusion Models: Membership Inference Attacks against Diffusion Model

 \subsection{Key Question}

 As described in Section~\ref{sec:motivation}, we shed light on how a diffusion model is vulnerable to membership inference attacks.
-To this end, we discuss it from two standpoints: difference from generative adversarial models (GANs), and time steps of a diffusion model.
+To this end, we discuss it from two standpoints: difference from generative adversarial models (GANs), and timesteps of a diffusion model.

 We first evaluate membership inference attacks, including the investigation method in the previous section, against the diffusion model and existing GANs.
 The main difference between the diffusion model and existing GANs is the number of neural networks, i.e., the diffusion model consists of a single neural network while the existing GANs consist of generators and discriminators.
 We discuss the impact of the above difference on membership inference attacks in both black-box and white-box settings.